Long Distance Calling – Eraser

 The story behind the album is quite simple and what you’d expect from Flynn.
 It’s a story of loss, grief, revenge and without spoiling too much, perhaps also some form of closure.

 Sonically we’re of course in friendly waters with only the drum sound standing out and not in a good way.
 Over the course of their career the band has experimented a lot with their drum sound and for the most part it served their music well.
-Drums on Of Kingdom and Crown, are in a way detached from the overall sound mostly thanks to that sharp overly compressed snare sound.
+Drums on Of Kingdom and Crown, are in a way detached from the overall sound, mostly thanks to that sharp overly compressed snare sound.
 It takes some getting used to, but even then, one can’t help but think nostalgically of the drum sound from Burn My Eyes, The More Things Change…, The Blackening and even on The Burning Red and Bloodstone & Diamonds.

-The drumming performance is technically eminent, but the technical debauchery at times feels like compensating and it doesn’t groove as much as you’d expect from a Machine Head record.
-Some of it can be blamed on that sterile sound, but hey at least they didn’t turn it all into a sort of a drum solo like Trivium did on their What The Dead Men Say album.
+The drumming performance is technically eminent, but the technical debauchery at times feels like compensating, and it doesn’t groove as much as you’d expect from a Machine Head record.
+Some of it can be blamed on that sterile sound, but hey, at least they didn’t turn it all into a sort of a drum solo like Trivium did on their What The Dead Men Say album.

-The album opens with the epic “Slaughter the Martyr” whose first three minutes offer elegant melodies and harmonies in form of an intro actually, before all the hell breaks loose much like it does on The Blackening opener “Clenching the Fists of Dissent”.
+The album opens with the epic “Slaughter the Martyr” whose first three minutes offer elegant melodies and harmonies in the form of an intro actually, before all the hell breaks loose much like it does on The Blackening opener “Clenching the Fists of Dissent”.
 The atmospheric intro build-up, massive riffs, catchy chorus and razor-sharp leads of the opener serve well as a blueprint for this album and perhaps the band itself.
-The opener is followed by couple of blistering tracks which work really well.
-Afterwards the band eminently shifts to couple of more melodic and approachable songs in form of “My Hands Are Empty” and “Unhallowed”.
-They pick up the pace and turn on the heaviness barometer with following four songs that check the Machine Heads boxes and are executed as well as anything on the album, but in general feel like autopilot tunes or even fillers.
+The opener is followed by a couple of blistering tracks which work really well.
+Afterwards, the band eminently shifts to a couple of more melodic and approachable songs in the form of “My Hands Are Empty” and “Unhallowed”.
+They pick up the pace and turn on the heaviness barometer with the following four songs that check the Machine Heads boxes and are executed as well as anything on the album, but in general feel like autopilot tunes or even fillers.
 Fortunately, the album closes with near perfect “Arrows in Words from the Sky” which has that massive epic feel despite it not being a long song.

 And the epic is also a word that comes to mind when describing this album.
 There are elements of black metal and at times almost cinematic feel to guitar-work.
-The three interludes are also designed to enhance that cinematic feel and they do that fine, but truth be told Queensrÿche has done them in a far superior matter back in 1988.
+The three interludes are also designed to enhance that cinematic feel, and they do that fine, but truth be told, Queensrÿche has done them in a far superior matter back in 1988.

-The limited edition of the album also offers a solid instrumental “Exteroception”, which comes bit too close to some old Arch Enemy (can you spot which song in particular?) and an acoustic version “Arrows in Words from the Sky”, which is fine, but when the original version is so good, this one just becomes a cover you’ll spin few times at most.
+The limited edition of the album also offers a solid instrumental “Exteroception”, which comes a bit too close to some old Arch Enemy (can you spot which song in particular?) and an acoustic version “Arrows in Words from the Sky”, which is fine, but when the original version is so good, this one just becomes a cover you’ll spin few times at most.

 Production on the album is solid and Colin Richardson mixing job is of course spot on, but not even he could remedy the overall sonic experience from that snare sound.

-So, what we have here is an album where Flynn once again revives the band by sticking to that simple formula of going heavy and finding out that it’s there that he manages to write best songs.
+So, what we have here is an album where Flynn once again revives the band by sticking to that simple formula of going heavy and finding out that it’s there that he manages to write the best songs.
 At this point in his career and with his undeniable ever-glowing metal heart, he can write these kinds of albums in his sleep.
 That in itself might not be the best praise for this album, but hey, if you are so good at doing these kinds of albums, then that fact most certainly deserves honest praise.